Hazardous Materials Inventories

 - NFPA Reactivity (Yellow) Rating from label or SDS - EHS can assist with this

 A designated person, such as the laboratory manager or a student assistant, may physically conduct the inventory but the individual responsible for the laboratory or unit (Primary Investigator, Director, Supervisor etc.) is ultimately responsible for accuracy and must ensure the inventory is submitted and maintained.
-The inventory should be updated whenever new materials are introducted into the work center and at least annually by July 31st.
+The inventory should be updated whenever new materials are introducted into the work center and reviewed at least annually.

 During the course of the inventory, the individual should check the following: